tanmay6414/openinnovationai/README.md

 # Proposed Solution
 - **SCM -**  Github
 - **Infrastructure Platform -**
-  - I will used **AWS public cloud** for provisioning all my workloads.
+  - I will use **AWS public cloud** for provisioning all my workloads.
   - AWS works on pay per use
 - **Orchestration Platform -**
-  - I will used AWS **EKS Kubernetes** for orchestration.
+  - I will use AWS **EKS Kubernetes** for orchestration.
-  - Kubernetes have lots of advantages over other platform such as scalability, scheduling ease, easy administration, self healing, fault tolerent and kubernertes is highly available along with good community support.
+  - Kubernetes have lots of advantages over other platform such as scalability, scheduling ease, easy administration, self healing, fault tolerant and Kubernetes is highly available along with good community support.
 - **Containerization Platform -**
-  - I will used **Docker** for containerization.
+  - I will use **Docker** for containerization.
-  - Kubernetes is a  orchestration platform for containers
+  - Kubernetes is an orchestration platform for containers
 - **Secret Management -**
-  - Used **Hashicorp Vault** for secret management in Kubernrtes.
+  - Used **Hashicorp Vault** for secret management in Kubernetes.
   - It does not show actual secret even if you exec into pods.
 - **Infrastructure Automation -**
   - I will use **Terraform** for provisioning infrastructure.
   - Terraform maintain state of infra.
-  - Using **Atlantis** for contineous deployment of infrastructure with terraform
+  - Using **Atlantis** for continuous deployment of infrastructure with terraform
 - **Automate Deployment of microservices -**
   - I will use **Jenkins** for CI purpose of different microservices.
 Each service has its own repository.
-  - For CD i will use **ArgoCD** application as it provide neat UI and less configuration.
+  - For CD i will use **ArgoCD** application as it provides neat UI and less configuration.
   - Also **Helm chart** for deploying application across env.
 - **Monitoring -**
   - **Prometheus stack** for metrics collection.